Puerto Rico Packing List: What to Wear and Pack

 For those of you who follow me on Instagram know I love a twirly skirt.
 I actually always get questions about these skirts and I get them mainly from Chicwish.

 I usually pack 2-3 skirts with me to throw on over my shorts for a photo lol, but you can wear them all day!
+Both of the below skirts come from Chicwish.
+They are lightweight which is great for Puerto Rico.

 I really live in denim shorts and I packed 2 pairs with me for Puerto Rico.